subhaepari/BookShelf-ECommerce-Site/README.md

-### BookShelf - The Readers Mart
+# BookShelf - The Readers Mart
  Books are noble and paramount for the mind, heart and soul.
  This ecommerce website for books is the one-stop solution for all the avid readers out there.
  Aims to Enthuse, Empower and Enlighten every reader with its humongous collection of books.

-#### Technologies
+## Technologies
 HTML, CSS, Bootstrap are the predominantly used skills here.
 This is a completely responsive website.
 Tried to incorporate the key UI/UX design principles.

+## Browse BookShelf
+In order to explore the page navigations, the hover effects on the buttons, links, pictures, etc. you could browse through the GitHub Deployment of this website at this link - [BookShelf](https://subhaepari.github.io/BookShelf-ECommerce-Site/)

+## Header and Pages
+Here are some glimpses of the UI.
+But for a holistic experience browse BookShelf deployed as Github Pages.

+#### Navigation Header
-Navigation Header - It is the common header across all the pages of the website.
+It is the common header across all the pages of the website.
 Leverages the bootstrap nav-bar component with special customizations.
 Portrays a CSS designed logo, links, search bar and important icon links for home, cart, wishlist pages.
 A user icon with a hover menu leading to user specific links.

 #### Home Page